serbent/ca-DevOpsUA6-pub/instructions.md

-# Some new instructions have arived
+# New instructions file

-  New version of our application.
+review version 0.1